Theia3D Validated for Gait Biomechanics Research in Older Adults

 • No significant difference in mean walking speed between systems

-What This Means for Researchers and Clinicians
+What This Means for Researchers and Practitioners

 Recent Posts